mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/home.md

 Python does not require a specific editor.
 Choose one based on your workflow.

-**Common Options**
+**Common Options are as follows:**

-#### **Jupyter Notebook / JupyterLab**
+**1. Jupyter Notebook / JupyterLab**

    - Best for beginners and learning

    - Interactive, cell-based execution

    - Ideal for data exploration and visualization

    - Requires installation if used locally (often included with Conda)

    - Not required if using cloud notebooks (e.g., Colab)

-#### **Code Editors (VS Code, PyCharm, etc.)**
+**2. Code Editors (VS Code, PyCharm, etc.)**

    - Best for scripts and structured projects

    - File-based ('.py') workflows

    - Better for long-term development

    - Jupyter is optional, not required

-#### **Terminal + Text Editor**
+**3. Terminal + Text Editor**

    - Common on servers and HPC systems

    - Encourages understanding of how Python runs

    - No Jupyter required

 Jupyter is a tool, not a requirement for Python programming.